Daniel 7 describes four beasts and the mysterious little horn. What does Daniel’s vision mean for us today? Here are keys to understanding Daniel 7.

 The three ribs that are devoured represent three empires conquered by Persia’s first great king, Cyrus the Great, and his son, Cambyses II.
-Cyrus came to power in 558 B.C. and conquered the Lydian Empire (Asia Minor) in 546 and the Chaldean Empire (Babylon) in 539; and Cambyses conquered Egypt in 525 (ibid. p.
+Cyrus came to power in 558 B.C. and conquered the Lydian Empire (Asia Minor) in 546 and the Chaldean Empire (Babylon) in 539; and Cambyses conquered Egypt in 525 (ibid., p.
 86).

-The Medo-Persian Empire lasted for 200 years and, under later kings, expanded to Greece in the west and to India in the east.
+The Medo-Persian Empire lasted for 200 years and, under later kings, expanded toward Greece in the west and to India in the east.
 At one point, the Persian Empire covered parts of three continents: Asia, Africa and Europe.
 But, like the Chaldean Empire, the Persian Empire finally came to an end.
 A new beast was rising in the west, and its appointed time had come.

 Daniel 7:6 says, “After this I looked, and there was another, like a leopard, which had on its back four wings of a bird.
 The beast also had four heads, and dominion was given to it.”

 As with the second beast, the third beast is clearly identified by the angel Gabriel.
 It was Greece, and the “first king” was Alexander the Great.
 After his untimely death in 323 B.C., his empire was divided into four smaller kingdoms (Daniel 8:21-22).